On November 23, 2014, Pope Francis said in his homily:

 The starting point of salvation is not the confession of the sovereignty of Christ, but rather the imitation of Jesus’ works of mercy through which he brought about his kingdom.

-I am not surprised at all that the Bishop of Rome got it backwards.
+I am not surprised at all that Pope Francis got it backwards.
 After all, his 10-point plan for happiness doesn’t even include Jesus.

 Yet we read in Matthew 7:21–23: